Courier-Package-Manager/Courier/README.md

 having the capability to manually specify requirements, requirements files etc. With the ability to automatically request the latest version as per a schedule or to be called manually, managing dependencies comes at little to no time cost with this tool.
 Courier boasts high docility with effective and efficient code.
+Please see the wiki for extensively documented details and instructions.

 ## Installation
 ~Note before installing: the `dev` branch is very unstable and may not work.
 For a working